-The draft terms of said Homeowner's Association documents, Covenants and Restrictions shall be included in and as a part of the OSRD/DSP filing and shall be subject to review and approval by the Planning Board.
+The draft terms of said Homeowner's Association documents, Covenants and Restrictions shall be included in and as a part of the OSRD-DSP filing and shall be subject to review and approval by the Planning Board.

 - Roadways within the Subdivision: The plans accompanying the OSRD-DSP filing shall include the following roadway design details: - Roadway Width Southern Loop: The loop road surrounding open space, located in the southern portion of the project, as well as the short connecting road from this loop road to Boyd Drive and the offshoot cul-de-sac to lots 9 through 14, shall be paved 24' wide.
 Parking shall only be permitted on one side of the loop road.
-The Applicant shall provide a sign detail and demarcate where 'no parking' signs will be located along the loop road. - Roadway Width Connection to Brown Avenue: The roadway connecting the southern loop to Brown Avenue shall be paved 22' wide.
+The Applicant shall provide a sign detail and demarcate where 'no parking' signs will be located along the loop road. - ➡ Roadway Width Connection to Brown Avenue: The Planning Board requires that the roadway connecting the southern loop to Brown Avenue be paved 22' wide.
 There shall be no parking permitted along either side of this roadway.
 The Applicant shall provide a sign detail and demarcate where 'no parking' signs will be located along the roadway.
-The Board recognizes the width is smaller than the typical 24 foot width required by the subdivision regulations, but the Board prefers, in this instance, a more narrow roadway.
-The Board agrees, that so long as the Applicant has completed the subdivision in accordance with the approved definitive plans and this OSRD decision, the Board will recommend to the City Council, upon request by the Applicant, that the roadways be laid out and accepted as public roadways within the City of Newburyport - Street Acceptance: It shall be the sole responsibility of the Applicant to request and obtain public acceptance of, and maintenance for, the proposed ways within this OSRD from the Newburyport City Council.
+The Board recognizes the width is smaller than the typical 24 foot width required by the subdivision regulations, but the Board prefers, in this instance, a narrower roadway. - Street Acceptance: It shall be the sole responsibility of the Applicant to request and obtain public acceptance of, and maintenance for, the proposed ways within this OSRD from the Newburyport City Council.
 Grant of this OSRD-SP does not guarantee public acceptance for the maintenance of ways within the proposed OSRD.
-Until such time as the proposed ways are accepted by the City of Newburyport it shall be the responsibility of the Applicant or designated Homeowners Association to maintain all ways and related infrastructure within this development. - Maintenance of Roads within the Subdivision: No salting may be undertaken on roadways or driveways within this OSRD Subdivision without prior written approval from the DPS Water Division.
+Until such time as the proposed ways are accepted by the City of Newburyport it shall be the responsibility of the Applicant or designated Homeowners Association to maintain all ways and related infrastructure within this development. - Maintenance of Roads within the Subdivision: No salting may be undertaken on roadways or driveways or sidewalks or walkways within this OSRD Subdivision (including those on residential lots) without prior written approval from the DPS Water Division as follows:

 Each year, on or before September 15, until City acceptance of the proposed ways, the Homeowners Association or its designated consultant/contractor shall submit a written copy of the proposed snow and ice maintenance program to the DPS, Water Division for review and approval and which is consistent with the DPS standard practices for snow plowing and street treatment within Zone II areas.
-The DPS Water Division may require modifications to the proposed maintenance program for the purposes of protecting the City's public water supply, including but not limited to limitations on the type and quantity of any chemicals/substances to be applied so long as any limitations are consistent with the DPS standard practices for snow plowing and street treatment within Zone II areas Application of any chemicals/substances shall be prohibited for the subsequent year until the DPS Water Division has approved the proposed maintenance program (revised as necessary) and a signed letter of commitment has been provided to the DPS Water Division that the Homeowners Association or its designated consultant/contractor agrees to abide in every respect with the approved maintenance program.
+The DPS Water Division may require modifications to the proposed maintenance program for the purposes of protecting the City's public water supply, including but not limited to limitations on the type and quantity of any chemicals/substances to be applied so long as any limitations are consistent with the DPS standard practices for snow plowing and street treatment year until the DPS Water Division has approved the proposed maintenance program (revised as necessary) and a signed letter of commitment has been provided to the DPS Water Division that the

+Homeowners Association or its designated consultant/contractor agrees to abide in every respect with the approved maintenance program.